Award in CMV Medical Education

 Eligibility

-• The primary or co-mentor must be a current PIDS member.
+• Trainee applicants must have a mentor who is a current PIDS member.

 Support